Andrew Hornyak

 This twenty-nine-year-old enlisted in the US Army on March 23, 1942.
 He was 5’-8”, 171 pounds with a ruddy complexion, gray eyes, and brown hair.
 No identifying physical characteristics were listed at the time of his registration.

-PVT Hornyak became a member of C- Battery, 319th Field Artillery, while training at Camp Claiborne, Louisiana.
-While stationed at Camp Claiborne he was a member of the 319th Field Artillery baseball team. (see photo below)
+Private Hornyak became a member of C- Battery, 319th Field Artillery, while training at Camp Claiborne, Louisiana, and a member of the 319th Field Artillery baseball team. (see photo below)

 In August 1942, the 319th transferred to Fort Bragg, North Carolina, now a glider airborne battalion.
 In September 1942, his family leave to get married was cancelled.
 But the following month his leave was granted and married Miss Dorthy Maier. (see photo below)